Brady Tkachuk: Playing career

+Ottawa Senators (2018–2026)

 After playing for the St. Louis AAA Blues U16 and committing to the USA Hockey National Team Development Program (NTDP), Tkachuk agreed to play for Boston University (BU) once he had completed two seasons with the NTDP.
-In his play for the BU Terriers, he scored four goals and ten assists in 19 games as a freshman before making the U.S. under-20 national team for the 2018 World Junior Championships.
-Nearing the end of the NCAA season, Tkachuk was selected for the Hockey East Rookie Team after ranking fifth on the team in points.
+In his play for the BU Terriers, he recorded four goals and 10 assists in 19 games as a freshman before making the United States junior team for the 2018 World Junior Championships.
+Nearing the end of the 2017–18 NCAA season, Tkachuk was selected for the Hockey East Rookie Team after ranking fifth on the team in points.

-Leading up to the 2018 NHL entry draft, Tkachuk was ranked second overall for North American skaters by the NHL Central Scouting Bureau.
+Leading up to the 2018 NHL entry draft, Tkachuk was ranked second overall among North American skaters by the NHL Central Scouting Bureau.
 He was eventually drafted fourth overall by the Ottawa Senators.
-Tkachuk signed a three-year entry-level contract with the Senators on August 13, 2018, forgoing his remaining three years of NCAA eligibility.
-After participating in the Senators preseason games, Tkachuk was sidelined for the Senators' first two regular season games with a groin injury.
-He eventually made his NHL debut on October 8 in a 6–3 loss to the Boston Bruins.
-The following game, on October 10, Tkachuk recorded his first career NHL goal, and first multi-goal game, in a loss to the Philadelphia Flyers.
+Tkachuk signed a three-year, entry-level contract with the Senators on August 13, 2018, forgoing his remaining three years of NCAA eligibility.
+After participating in the Senators' preseason games, Tkachuk was sidelined for Ottawa's first two regular season games with a groin injury.
+He eventually made his NHL debut on October 8, in a 6–3 loss to the Boston Bruins.
+The following game, on October 10, Tkachuk recorded his first NHL goal, and first multi-goal game, in a 7–4 loss to the Philadelphia Flyers.
 He became the fastest Tkachuk to record his first NHL goal, surpassing his brother and father.
 On October 17, after skating in four games for the Senators, it was announced that Tkachuk had a torn ligament in his leg and was set to be out for a month to recover.
-Tkachuk eventually returned to the Senators line-up on November 8, 2018, for a game against the Vegas Golden Knights.
+Tkachuk eventually returned to the Senators lineup on November 8, for a game against the Vegas Golden Knights.
 On March 28, 2019, in a game against the Florida Panthers, Tkachuk tied the Senators' franchise record for most shots on goal in a game with 12.
 In the same game, he scored his 20th goal of the season to tie Alexandre Daigle for the Senators' record for most goals by a teenage player in a season.
 Tkachuk finished the 2018–19 season with 22 goals, the second-highest among NHL rookies, behind Elias Pettersson's 28.

 Tkachuk (center) battling for position with Brian Dumoulin of the Seattle Kraken in 2024.

 Tkachuk was named an alternate captain in the 2020–21 season.
-Tkachuk was selected to replace the injured Auston Matthews on the Atlantic Division roster for the 2020 NHL All-Star Game on January 22, 2020.
-He finished the season with 17 goals and 36 points in 56 games and established himself as a pest to opposing teams and a leader to his own.
+He was selected to replace the injured Auston Matthews on the Atlantic Division roster for the 2020 NHL All-Star Game on January 22, 2020.
+Tkachuk finished the season with 17 goals and 36 points in 56 games and established himself as a pest to opposing teams and a leader to his own.